linaizhong/aasc/README.md

 AASC (AAF Automated Software Configurator)
 ------------------------------------------

 AASC automates the process of installing and configuring a Shibboleth Service Provider into the Australia Access Federation.
-The manual process for installing a Shibboleth Service Provider, which is closely approximated by AASC, can her found [here](http://wiki.aaf.edu.au/tech-info/sp-install-guide).
+The manual process for installing a Shibboleth Service Provider, which is closely approximated by AASC, can be found [here](http://wiki.aaf.edu.au/tech-info/sp-install-guide).

 **Note:**